-Alcohol Resistant (AR) foam is the only agent that can extinguish an ethanol or ethanol-blended fuel fire, suppressing vapors and providing visible proof of security.
-The foam blanket on an unignited spill can prevent the spill from catching fire.
+Alcohol Resistant (AR) foam is the only agent that is capable of extinguishing a fire, suppressing vapors and providing visible proof of security.
+The foam blanket on an un-ignited spill can prevent the spill from catching fire.
 The AR foam suppresses the vapors and prevents them from finding an ignition source.
 The foams polymeric membrane will prevent the ethanol from mixing with the water element of finished foam.
 AR foam also provides protection from flammable liquids for fire and rescue personnel during emergency operations.